-Add Bugsnag error monitoring to your Symfony applications.
+Add BugSnag error monitoring to your Symfony applications.

-This library supports Symfony versions 2, 3, 4 and 5, running PHP 5.5+.
+This library supports Symfony versions 2, 3, 4, and 5 running PHP 5.5+, and Symfony version 6 running PHP 8.0.2+.

-This guide is for Symfony 4 and 5.
+This guide is for Symfony 4, 5 and 6.
 You can find information on how to get started with Symfony versions 2 and 3 in the legacy Symfony section.

 Add bugsnag/bugsnag-symfony